 The JP Morgan Credit Agreement requires the Company to comply with various covenants, including among other things, financial covenants to maintain the following: (1) a ratio of consolidated net debt to adjusted EBITDA not to exceed 3.25 to 1; and (2) a consolidated fixed charge coverage ratio not to exceed 1.5 to 1.
 The credit agreement allows the Company to, among other things, make distributions to shareholders, repurchase its stock, incur other debt or liens, or acquire or dispose of assets provided that the Company complies with certain requirements and limitations of the agreement.
-As of April 2, 2011, the Company was in compliance with all such covenants.
+As of March 31, 2012, the Company was in compliance with all such covenants.

-Approximately \$6,002 of the JP Morgan Credit Agreement is being utilized to provide letters of credit to secure RBCA's obligations relating to certain insurance programs.
-As of April 2, 2011, RBCA had the ability to borrow up to an additional \$113,998 under the JP Morgan Credit Agreement.
+Approximately \$5,771 of the JP Morgan Credit Agreement is being utilized to provide letters of credit to secure RBCA's obligations relating to certain insurance programs.
+As of March 31, 2012, RBCA had the ability to borrow up to an additional \$144,229 under the JP Morgan Credit Agreement.

 On January 8, 2008, the Company entered into an interest rate swap agreement with a total notional value of \$30,000 to hedge a portion of its variable rate debt.
-Under the terms of the agreement, the Company pays interest at a fixed rate (3.64%) and receives interest at variable rates.
-The maturity date of the interest swap is June 24, 2011.
+Under the terms of the agreement, the Company paid interest at a fixed rate (3.64%) and received interest at variable rates.
 The fair value of this swap at April 2, 2011 was a liability of \$240, included in other current liabilities, and was measured using observable market inputs such as yield curves.
-Based on these inputs, the swap is classified as a Level 2 of the valuation hierarchy.
-This instrument is designated and qualifies as a cash flow hedge.
-Accordingly, the gain or loss on both the hedging instrument and the hedged item attributable to the hedged risk are recognized in other comprehensive income and reclassified into earnings contemporaneously with the earnings effect of the hedged transaction.
+Based on these inputs, the swap was classified as a Level 2 of the valuation hierarchy.
+This instrument was designated and qualified as a cash flow hedge.
+Accordingly, the gain or loss on the hedging instrument was recognized in other comprehensive income and reclassified into earnings contemporaneously with the earnings effect of the hedged transaction.
 Earnings effect and the hedged item are reported in interest expense.
+This swap agreement expired on June 24, 2011.

 On October 27, 2008, Schaublin entered into a new bank credit facility with Credit Suisse (the "Swiss Credit Facility") which replaced the prior bank credit facility of December 8, 2003 and its amendment of November 8, 2004.
-This facility provides for up to 4,000 Swiss francs, or \$4,334, of revolving credit loans and letters of credit.
+This facility provides for up to 4,000 Swiss francs, or \$4,428, of revolving credit loans and letters of credit.
 Borrowings under the Swiss Credit Facility bear interest at Credit Suisse's prevailing prime bank rate.
-As of April 2, 2011, there were no borrowings under the Swiss Credit Facility.
+As of March 31, 2012, there were no borrowings under the Swiss Credit Facility.